ton-community/ton-docs/docs/contribute/sample-tutorial.md

 **OPTIONAL :** Embed any video content in this section, if your tutorial has any.

-Any technology that needs to be installed **prior** to starting the tutorial and that the tutorial will not cover (`Metamask`, `node`, `truffle`, etc).
+Any technology that needs to be installed **prior** to starting the tutorial and that the tutorial will not cover (`TON Wallet Extension`, `node`, etc).
 Do not list packages that will be installed during the tutorial.

 *For example:*

-- We'll need Metamask in this tutorial, install it from [HERE](https://metamask.io/).
+- We'll need TON Wallet Extension in this tutorial, install it from [HERE](https://chrome.google.com/webstore/detail/ton-wallet/nphplpgoakhhjchkkhmiggakijnkhfnd).
 - Make sure to have NodeJS 12.0.1+ version installed.

 ## Body of the Tutorial